COMPETITIVE GOVERNANCE

 The MAA executive leader is authorized to command military forces regarding the enforcement of an unacceptance of the repeal of military authority.

-The CRA's within the MAA Sector are proportionally responsible for basic training and continuing training pertinent to the MAA; this clause includes the entire Foreign Protection System and a narrowly focused educational mission starting at 13 years of age.
+The CRAs within the MAA Sector are proportionally responsible for robust basic and continuing training relevant to the MAA; this clause includes the entire Foreign Protection System and a narrowly focused educational mission that begins at age 13.

 The executive MAA Sector Board leader and the executive leader of every CRA in the MAA Sector will have unhampered access to all records within the entire Foreign Protection System; this includes the executive leaders of every RA and the Rating System within the MAA Sector.